 Human Rights First Supports Senate Bill on Ending Secret Prisons

-Human Rights First applauds the effort towards ending secret prisons announced today by the Senate Select Committee.
+NEW YORK – Human Rights First applauds the effort towards ending secret prisons announced yesterday by the Senate Select Committee on Intelligence.
 According to Senate Intelligence Chairman John D. Rockefeller IV, a provision adopted as part of the Senate Intelligence Authorization bill would require that the International Committee of the Red Cross be given access to anyone in the custody of the intelligence community.

 According to Senator Rockefeller, the bill also includes important provisions to bar the use of contractors in CIA interrogations and to require CIA interrogators to adhere to the Army Field Manual on interrogations.